cloudblog004/fantasticfoodies/content/en/posts/3613-steps-to-prepare-ultimate-hodge-podge-and-34-clean-out-the-fridge-and-34-chicken-soup.md

-So that's going to wrap this up with this special food hodge-podge &#34;clean out the fridge&#34; chicken soup recipe.
+So that's going to wrap this up with this special food hodge-podge *clean out the fridge* chicken soup recipe.
 Thank you very much for reading.
 I am confident you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Don't forget to bookmark this page in your browser, and share it to your family, colleague and friends.
 Thank you for reading.
 Go on get cooking!